U.S. anxiety grows over possible Israeli plans on Iran

 "The U.S. is not too excited about engaging with Israel or being part of anything at this point," one official said.

-A European defense analyst, who has access to classified all-source intelligence, said that while Iran's behavior was relatively predictable, the greatest uncertainties facing the U.S. and its allies stemmed from Israel's stance.
+A European Defence analyst, who has access to classified all-source intelligence, said that while Iran's behaviour was relatively predictable, the greatest uncertainties facing the U.S. and its allies stemmed from Israel's stance.

 Despite internal power squabbles, the analyst said, Iran has been "quite restrained and limited in its responses."
 Recent inflammatory comments by Iranian leaders, such as threats to block the Strait of Hormuz, were relatively low-intensity compared to other threats and physical confrontations in the Gulf of past years.